vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 Install-Module posh-git -Scope CurrentUser -Force
 ```

-**Tip:**: A useful command to see the modules you have installed at any time is:
+**Tip:** A useful command to see the modules you have installed at any time is:
 ```ps1
 Get-InstalledModule
 ```